akshayranganath/akshayranganath.github.io/_posts/2017-11-07-3-Reasons-Why-AMP-And-CDN-Can-Work-Together.md

 layout: post
 title: 3 Reasons Why AMP And CDN Can work together
 comment: true
 description: Google's Accelerated Mobile Pages (AMP) and Content Delivery Networks (CDN) are complimentary.
-I show the two can co-exist.
+In this post I'd like to show that the two can co-exist.
 image: /images/fist-pump.jpg
 tags: [amp, cdn]
 ---
+Google's Accelerated Mobile Pages (AMP) and Content Delivery Networks (CDN) are complimentary.
+In this post I'd like to show that the two can co-exist.

 ## What is AMP?